May 30, 2026

 Liquid Diet

-Note: Using a straw is sometimes not recommended after surgery.
+Using a straw is sometimes not recommended after certain surgeries.
 It might be easiest to drink out of a paper cup that can be squeezed to make a narrower opening.
-Use only sturdy paper cups and make sure the liquids aren't too hot for the cup and the drinker.
+Use only sturdy paper cups.

-If only smooth liquids are tolerated, try pureeing favourite soups in the blender or food processor.
+If only smooth liquids are tolerated, try pureeing favourite soups in a blender or food processor, using a strainer or cheesecloth to strain out any remaining bits if necessary.

 Chocolate Banana Breakfast Smoothie

-The cocoa used was slightly bitter so a bit of sugar improved the flavour.
-Blend in an ice cube if you want a frosty shake.
+If cocoa powder is slightly bitter a bit of sugar improves the flavour.
+Blend in an ice cube for a frosty smoothie.

 Blend: